This Roadside Attraction

-We had been driving all day, my friend Emily and I, and it was dark and late and we just wanted to find a hotel in Nebraska.
+We had been driving all day, my friend Emily and I, and it was getting dark and late and we just wanted to find a hotel in Nebraska.
 We finally saw a patch of lights and pulled off into Chadron, Nebraska.
 We got food at a diner and then drove around the town looking for a vacancy.

 There were none.